Skip to Content

 Sri Lanka Itinerary East Coast

 This is the high season period for Sri Lanka’s east coast.
-During this period, the southwest coast around Galle and beyond experiences monsoons.
+During this period, the southwest coast around Galle and beyond experienced monsoons.

-That’s not to say the southwest is off the cards during the monsoon.
-We have spent plenty of time at Hiriketiya Beach in the far south during the monsoon.
+That’s not to say the southwest is off the cards during the monsoon, after all, they have some of the best beaches in Sri Lanka.
+We have spent plenty of time at Hiriketiya Beach as well as Ahangama in the south west during the monsoon.
 While there are drizzly days, there are also nice spells.

 If you are visiting Sri Lanka between November and April, check out this itinerary.

 Sri Lanka is a beautiful country rich in culture and diverse landscapes.
-Travelling with kids is a really viable option due to the range of activities, resorts and landscapes on offer.
+Travelling with kids is a viable option due to the range of activities, resorts and landscapes.

-We have been living in Sri Lanka for over a year now and have loved exploring every corner of the country.
+We have lived in Sri Lanka for over a year and have loved exploring every corner of the country.

 Sri Lanka Itinerary East Coast